very pleased to have teamed up with Tom Edwards in the USA to

 large club like ours.

 The program simulates real world (with some slight fine tuning

 STS stores the industries that serve each other (inbound and

 tasks using specific purpose cars for our Operations Sessions.
-Having generated the task,

 the order being placed through all the stages of the task (build

 switchlists, pickup cars, organise cars, set-out cars, load/unload

 cars, reposition empties).

 Because STS also provides complete reporting it permits us to

 we left off at the next session.

 We run a dedicated Main Operating Session on the 2nd Saturday

 of every month but, because STS can be “told” who

 is present on any one day, individual member(s) can run a mini-session

 Just like in the real world, some members can be a “railfan”

 on a regular Saturday, and run a passenger service, a unit train

-is “switching” – our Digitrax DCC system means we can all work together.
+is “switching” – our Digitrax DCC system means

 You can see more information on STS here

 and, of course, you are more than welcome to ask for an invitation

 to come and see it in operation for yourself.